 Probate Plus vs Spreadsheets

-Some firms struggle on, using spreadsheets to help them keep track of an estate’s financials.
+Some firms struggle on, using spreadsheets such as Microsoft Excel and Google Sheets to help them keep track of an estate’s financials.
 The initial simplicity and familiarity of spreadsheets is seductive but, unless you’ve set up an extremely complicated file, with multiple sheets and locked-down, cross referenced, calculations, a bespoke spreadsheet is unlikely to get you anywhere near the functionality of a robust system like Probate Plus.
 A spreadsheet certainly won’t be as user friendly and it’ll be harder to share workloads between colleagues, or generate the necessary reports expected by your clients.

 Don’t get us wrong, we love spreadsheets, we prototype things in them and explore ideas.
 They’re great tools but sometimes software that’s dedicated to a task is far more useful than the generic environment a spreadsheet provides.